The Central Land Council became a native title representative body under the Native Title Act (1993) in 1994.

 We prepare native title applications, respond to development proposals with the potential to impact on native title rights and interests (‘future acts’), negotiate indigenous land use agreements (ILUAs) and support many corporations representing native title holders known as prescribed bodies corporate (PBCs).

-In 2018, we published the Native Title Story booklet, a plain-English introduction to native title and PBCs for native title holders.
-The Native Title Story is translated into six Aboriginal languages.
-The audio is matched to the relevant section of the booklet in these PowerPoint presentations:
+In 2018, we published the Native Title Story booklet, an easy-English introduction to native title and PBCs for native title holders.

 In 2021, the government changed some of the rules in the Native Title Act so we made a new Native Title Story booklet.

-We also produced a new booklet called Native Title on Cattle Country booklet.
-A plain-English information booklet about when native title is on a pastoral lease.
+We also produced Native Title on Cattle Country, an easy-English information booklet about native title on pastoral lease land.

 Native Title booklet

 Native Title on Cattle County booklet